-- Year 1: Heroes are men and women who have tirelessly pursued excellence in their lives and helped improve the lives of others. - Year 2: Charity is selfless giving to those in need. - Year 3: Service is helping others with a cheerful heart.
+- Year 1: Generosity is giving with an open hand and an open heart. - Year 2: Charity is selfless giving to those in need. - Year 3: Service is helping others with a cheerful heart.

 January

 Year 1-3: Courage is doing what is right in the face of fear.